scottzero/Koroibos/README.md

 # Koroibos Challenge
-Our company is currently working to build a live Olympic Analytics tracker for the 2020 Summer Games.
-As part of our application, we want to include historical data from the 2016 Summer Olympics.
+This is Node Express api built to expose data from the 2016 Summer Olympics.

 ## Getting Started
 - Production: https://boiling-depths-54207.herokuapp.com
+- You can hit the endpoints in your browser
 - Postman can also be used to make requests: https://www.getpostman.com/

 ## Endpoints